Lease Extension Calculator London | Leasehold Extension

 Q: Can a lease extension be refused?

-A lease extension can be refused if you do not meet the eligibility criteria, serve an invalid Section 42 notice, or fail to agree on terms with the freeholder within the statutory negotiation period.
+A lease extension can be refused if you do not meet the eligibility criteria, serve an invalid Section 42 notice, or disagree on terms with the freeholder within the statutory negotiation period.

 Q: How do I proceed with an absent freeholder?